-But when done right, the Canchánchara is a beautiful cocktail.
+When done right, the Canchánchara is a beautiful cocktail.
 And when served in traditional clay mugs, it transports you right into the Caribbean past.

 Usually, a 1:1 ratio is sufficient, but Cuban recipes tend to go with a little more honey.
-And a mix of 2 parts honey to 1 parts water will already change the taste of your Canchánchara dramatically.
+And a mix of 2 parts honey to 1 part water will already change the taste of your Canchánchara dramatically.

-- 1.5 oz Aguardiente (Alternatively use silver Rum)
+- 1.5 oz Aguardiente - (Alternatively use silver Rum)

-- 0.75 oz Honey syrup (use 2:1 ratio)
+- 0.75 oz Honey syrup - (use 2:1 ratio)

 - 0.5 oz Freshly squeezed lime juice